Canonicals Figma libraries

 Library architecture specification

-This involved extensive investigation into best practices for building scalable libraries.
+I then did extensive research into best practices for building scalable libraries.
 I explored approaches from other design teams like Doctolib and articles on library architecture by Nathan Curtis, particularly his concepts on design system tiers and how they could apply to the diverse product ecosystem that Canonical has.

 Implementation

 With the specification approved, we moved to implementation.
-I led the building process with support from junior designers.
-I personally built a lot of the components, ensuring they followed the established performance guidelines regarding layer count, asset optimization, and effect usage.
+56 components had to be built.
+I led the process and personally built the majority of the components, ensuring they followed the performance guidelines we had established around layer count, asset optimization, and effect usage.
+To address the discoverability problem from the survey, we added keywords to component descriptions so designers searching with synonymous terms would still find what they were looking for.
 You can read more about the specific building strategies I applied in the blog post I wrote about it.

-Before releasing the libraries more widely, I recognized that better metrics were needed than what Figma natively provided to properly track adoption and identify improvement opportunities.
+Before releasing the libraries more widely, I recognized that better metrics were needed than what Figma natively provides.
 Figma’s built-in analytics were insufficient for the team’s needs, so I developed a custom metrics tool, taking inspiration from approaches shared by the Pinterest and Uber design teams in their public materials.
-This custom tooling allowed the team to track critical data points such as component usage frequency, library adoption rates across teams, and component detachment rates.
-The detachment rates were particularly valuable.
-They helped identify which components designers were frequently modifying.
-A clear signal that these components needed improvement in the official library.
+The tool is a TypeScript script that runs in a GitHub Action, generates a JSON file of library usage data from the Figma REST API (using the tracking pixels baked into each component), and commits it to a repository.
+A small website then reads this data and displays it as visualizations.
+This gave us the ability to track component usage frequency, library adoption rates across teams, and most importantly, component detachment rates, which told us which components designers were frequently modifying and therefore needed improvement.

 Transition and adoption

-After completing the initial library, an internal transition period was announced during which both the old and new libraries would remain available.
-Designers were encouraged to start using the new components immediately while being provided enough time to adapt to the changes.
+After completing the initial library, we announced a six-month transition period during which both the old and new libraries would remain available.
+Designers were encouraged to start using the new components immediately while being given enough time to adapt.
 The old libraries were clearly marked as deprecated with notices in file names, page names, component names, and descriptions, along with links to the new libraries.
-Throughout this transition, the metrics tool provided valuable insights into adoption patterns, helping us identify which teams were quickly embracing the new system and which might need additional support.

 Public release